 For your script, you will need to provide a screenshot showing your completed script, as well as submit it in a text file, along with this document.

+For this script I changed the random number range from 1-10 to instead the user’s two numbers they input.
+So it can be any integer, and the second guess will need to be higher than the first.

 3. Multiple Decisions